It’s easier than ever for nonprofits to stay connected with the people who matter most to their organization.

 This might be one of the most important questions you ask yourself before sending an email or starting a campaign.
 Remember, the most effective marketers reach the right people, at the right time, with a relevant message.
 Create specific goals, by segment, for your email campaigns and the content you deliver to supporters will be much more compelling.

 Here are some examples of how you can use the five W’s in your email marketing plan:

 What?
-An educational infographic that reminds them how important their donation has been to solving a problem in your cause sector.
+An educational infographic that reminds them how important their donation has been to solve a problem in your cause sector.

 Where?
 Send email recipients to a blog post or a video that elaborates on the information in the infographic.